MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/7-clean-up-environment.md

 1. At the bottom of the **Project details** area, select **Delete**.

     ![Azure DevOps, showing the Delete button to delete your project](../../shared/media/azure-devops-delete-project.png)
-1. In the window that appears, enter the project name and select **Delete** again.
+1. In the window that appears, enter the project name, and then select **Delete** again.

     Your project is now deleted.